 Always Encrypted with secure enclaves

 Always Encrypted with secure enclaves expands confidential computing capabilities of Always Encrypted by enabling in-place encryption and richer confidential queries.
-Always Encrypted with secure enclaves is available in SQL Server 2019 (15.x) and in Azure SQL Database (in preview).
+Always Encrypted with secure enclaves is available in SQL Server 2019 (15.x) and in Azure SQL Database.

-Introduced in Azure SQL Database in 2015 and in SQL Server 2016 (13.x), Always Encrypted protects the confidentiality of sensitive data from malware and high-privileged unauthorized users: DBAs, computer admins, cloud admins, or anyone else who has legitimate access to server instances, hardware, etc., but should not have access to some or all of the actual data.
+Introduced in Azure SQL Database in 2015 and in SQL Server 2016 (13.x), Always Encrypted protects the confidentiality of sensitive data from malware and high-privileged unauthorized users: Database Administrators (DBAs), computer admins, cloud admins, or anyone else who has legitimate access to server instances, hardware, etc., but should not have access to some or all of the actual data.

 Always Encrypted uses secure enclaves as illustrated in the following diagram:

 When parsing a Transact-SQL statement submitted by an application, the Database Engine determines if the statement contains any operations on encrypted data that require the use of the secure enclave.
 For such statements:

 The client driver sends the column encryption keys required for the operations to the secure enclave (over a secure channel), and submits the statement for execution.

 When processing the statement, the Database Engine delegates cryptographic operations or computations on encrypted columns to the secure enclave.
 If needed, the enclave decrypts the data and performs computations on plaintext.

 During statement processing, both the data and the column encryption keys aren't exposed in plaintext in the Database Engine outside of the secure enclave.